 Ambassador Marc Otte is a Belgian diplomat.
 He has served in Washington DC and Kinshasa (RDC) and was Consul General in Los Angeles as well as ambassador to Israel.
 He was also director for strategic affairs and disarmament and director for policy planning at the Belgian MFA.
 From 1999 to 2003, he was advisor for security and defense policy to the High Representative for EU foreign and security policy and from 2003 to 2011, EU Special Representative for the Middle East Peace Process.
 From 2013-2017, he was director general of the Royal Institute for International Relations/Egmont.
 He is currently Belgian Special Envoy for Syria and Vice President of the European Institute for Peace (EIP).
 He has written numerous articles and contributed to books on European defense and security policy as well as on the Middle East.

-Dr. Stacey Philbrick Yadav is associate professor in the Department of International Relations at Hobart and William Smith Colleges in Geneva, New York.
+Dr. Stacey Philbrick Yadav is a professor in the Department of International Relations at Hobart and William Smith Colleges in Geneva, New York.
 For close to two decades, she has written about the politics of Yemen, with a focus on opposition activism both within and outside of partisan frameworks.
 Her work with CARPO informs her new book, Yemen in the Shadow of Transition.
 Pursuing Justice Amid War (2022).
 Her earlier work includes Islamists and the State.
 Legitimacy and Institutions in Yemen and Lebanon (2013), and articles in the International Journal of Middle East Studies, Middle East Journal, Middle East Law and Governance, and others.
 She serves on the advisory board at the Project on Middle East Political Science (POMEPS), where she has edited a collected issue on the war in Yemen, and holds leadership roles in MENA Politics section of the American Political Science Association and the American Institute for Yemeni Studies.
 Stacey is the co-author (with Iman al-Gawfi and Bilkis Zabara) of CARPO Brief 14 (2020) on The Role of Women in Peacebuilding in Yemen.